Showing posts sorted by relevance for query thrust. Sort by date Show all posts

 Input & Output

-Controls are as familiar: fire button to (erm) fire, upwards to thrust and left/right rotates your craft.
-I doubt there would be any reason to change this asteroid-ripping formula because it's tried, tested and works great.
-However, my problem is the craft's manoeuvrability which is far too sluggish by default, and that's a bit rubbish.
+Controls are as familiar: fire button to (erm) fire, upwards to thrust, and left/right rotates your craft.
+I doubt there would be any reason to change this asteroid-ripping formula because it's tried, tested and great.
+However, my problem is the craft's manoeuvrability, which is too sluggish by default, and that's a bit rubbish.

 Graphically, Rotor is lovely, with a futuristic/Tron-like feel for the training simulator.
 Later levels look funky with colour and a design that feels 8-bit in some respects.
-The screen scrolls in all four directions smoothly but it will struggle to keep up with your ship if go too fast.
-Hmm, at least that forces you to be more careful I guess?
+The screen scrolls in all four directions smoothly, but it will struggle to keep up with your ship if you go too fast.
+Hmm, at least that forces you to be more careful!

 I think it's time for the final run of sexy screenshots...